Flora-San/FullstackQAEngineer/CucumberApiTest/Readme.md

 ### REST API Automation

-tests for the “pet/findPetsByStatus" endpoint and a CRUD using the following API automated checks in DEMO PET STORE: https://petstore.swagger.io/
+Tests for the “pet/findPetsByStatus" endpoint and a CRUD using the following API automated checks in DEMO PET STORE: https://petstore.swagger.io/

 • Get "available" pets.
 Assert expected result